 Analysts said stocks could rise even further next year, with Japanese markets to resume trading on January 6 and a weak national currency making domestic products more competitive overseas while also improving repatriated revenues.

-in Japan were fuelled by reports that the country's most influential business lobby had agreed to encourage its members to raise workers' base pay for the first time in six years.
-Such a move would be essential to the government's pledge to end15 years of deflation.
+Hopes for a sustainable economic recovery in Japan were fuelled by reports that the country's most influential business lobby had agreed to encourage its members to raise workers' base pay for the first time in six years.
+Such a move would be essential to the government's pledge to end 15 years of deflation.

 Yen eyed with suspicion